Georgy Bergmann

-Georgy Eduardovich Bergmann was a Russian General of the Infantry who was known for organizing the Bergmann Offensive against the Ottoman Empire during the First World War.
+Georgy Eduardovich Bergmann (Гео́ргий Эдуа́рдович Бе́рхман; 3 April 1854 – 2 February 1929) was a Russian General of the Infantry who was known for organizing the Bergmann Offensive against the Ottoman Empire during the First World War.
 He was also a commander of the White Army during the Russian Civil War.

-Early Years
+Early years

 From a noble Baltic-German family in the Governorate of Livonia, Bergmann was born in the village of Kurakh, Dagestan Oblast.
 He received his general education at the 2nd Moscow Military Gymnasium.

 He entered the service as a cadet at the Pavel Military School on August 9, 1873.

 After graduating from college in 1876, with the rank of ensign, he was sent to the Caucasus in the 21st artillery brigade.
 He then participated in the Russo-Turkish War of 1877-1878.
 In 1881 he graduated from the General Staff Academy.

 Service of the Caucasus

 From 1881 to 1887, Bergmann was senior adjutant of the headquarters of the 21st Infantry Division.
 On March 19, 1888, he was appointed senior adjutant of the mobilization department of the headquarters of the Caucasian Military District.
 In 1892 he was promoted to colonel "for distinction in service".